BBQ guides icon.BBQ Guides

 smoker box filled with wood chips, sitting on a cutting bo.

 Measure out the chips you want to use for your smoking session.
-Do not overfill the box; packing chips tightly may reduce smoke production by preventing oxygen flow between the chips.
+Do not overfill the box because packing chips tightly will reduce smoke production by preventing air flow between the chips, starving the chips of all oxygen.

-With the lid fully closed, you’re ready to put your smoker box on the grill.
+Now close the lid fully, and you’re ready to put your smoker box on the grill.

 Placing on Your Grill

-Where you need to place the smoker box, depends on the fuel type of your grill.
+Exactly where you need to place the smoker box depends on the fuel type of your grill.

 Gas Grill

-The best place for a smoker box on a gas grill is directly on the flavorizer bars or heat deflector above the burners.
-Remove the grate and place the box where you want it.
+The best place for a smoker box on a gas grill is directly on the flavorizer bars or heat deflectors above the burners.
+This is close enough to the heat source to get things going quickly, without being so close that the chips will burn.

 Head shot of the editor, Mark jenner Editor’s Note

 Some smoker boxes do not rely on the burners or charcoal for heat to create smoke.
 Instead, you light the chips or pellets with a lighter until they start to smoke.
 Gradually, the smoldering spreads to other chips, creating a long-lasting source of smoke.
-For this type of smoker box, do not place it directly over the flame.
+For this type of smoker box, do not position it over any kind of direct heat.
+The manufacturers instructions will tell you how to light it and where to position it.

 — Mark Jenner